AbbySepple/bonus-round2/README.md

 ### Company Class
 The Company class will have a compositional relationship with employees i.e. a company will have employees.
 There is no inheritance in this application.

-The Company class will create instances of Company objects.
-It will need the following attributes and procedures.
+The Company class will create instances of Employee objects.
+Companies will need the following attributes and methods.

 - name
 - employee list (the company *has* employees)
 - a method to add employees
 - a method to calculate all employee bonuses and return
+- possibly other methods in order to keep your app D-R-Y

 ## Calculate Bonus Logic
 ### Rating